NavanithanS/phpswitch/README.md

 -   🔍 List all installed and available PHP versions from Homebrew
 -   ⬇️ Install new PHP versions on demand
 -   🗑️ Safely uninstall PHP versions you no longer need
--   🔄 Automatically update your shell configuration (.zshrc, .bashrc)
+-   🔄 Automatically update your shell configuration (.zshrc, .bashrc, .config/fish/config.fish)
+-   🐟 Full support for Fish shell in addition to Bash and Zsh
+-   📁 Project-level PHP version detection via .php-version files
 -   🔌 Manage PHP-FPM services and PHP extensions
+-   📜 Non-interactive mode for scripting and automation
 -   ⏱️ Smart caching system for faster version lookups
 -   🔄 Visual loading indicators during longer operations
 -   ⏳ Timeout protection for unresponsive Homebrew commands